joshbeam/source.frontendcollisionblog/_posts/2016-01-17-intro-to-password-hashing.markdown

 I happened to just use this sketchy website to generate this hash online: <a href="http://www.lorem-ipsum.co.uk/hasher.php">hash generator with optional salt</a> (I'll go over salts in a little bit).

 So if one of your users' password is `password`, the hash above will be stored in your database.
-Any time they login, you convert the password they input to your login form (sent over <a href="">HTTPS</a>, of course) to a SHA-256 hash, and your server will just check if the hash they sent matches the hash in the database.
+Any time they login, you convert the password they input to your login form (sent over <a href="/encryption/2016/01/17/breaking-down-https.html">HTTPS</a>, of course) to a SHA-256 hash, and your server will just check if the hash they sent matches the hash in the database.

 # Why use a hash at all, though?

-**We use hashes because it's very unlikely to find two different things that will result in the same hash.**
+**We use hashes because it's very unlikely to find two different things that will result in the same hash, and it's really hard to figure out what it was that created the hash (like, really, really, hard).**

+**Solving hashes is a factor of computational power, money, and opportunity.**

-At this point, you might be asking, why is hash any more safe than just storing the password?
+At this point, you might be asking, why is a hash any more safe than just storing the password?
 Most people will give you this answer (from <a href="http://stackoverflow.com/a/4014407/2714730">Is it safe to ignore the possibility of SHA collisions in practice? on StackOverflow</a>:

 > The usual answer goes thus: what is the probability that a rogue asteroid crashes on Earth within the next second, obliterating civilization-as-we-know-it, and killing off a few billion people?